installation with three handwoven textiles, 90 × 120 cm each, wallpaper, glass shelf and yarn labels, 2019.

 Binding 1, 90 x 120 cm, wool -Volnarski Kombinat Teteks, Tetovo -Yugoslavia, 1981; Binding 2, 90 x 120 cm, wool -Sloga, Zrenjanin - Yugoslavia, 1970; Binding 3, 90 x 120 cm, wool -Iteks, Ilok - Yugoslavia, 1969

-In textile production, ground bindings are the basic weaving patterns upon all fabric is made.
-Ground Bindings takes its cue from the lives and histories of three preceding generations of women in the family of Kristina Benjocki.
-Weaving and the exchange value of its direct material outcomes was closely linked to the way each generation managed to survive: during the Second World War, during the time of the Socialist Federal Republic of Yugoslavia and during its violent breakup.
+Ground Bindings (Nada, Gizela, Tereza) is based on research into female labour in the context of the textile industry in former Yugoslavia.
+The work weaves together stories of three maternal ancestors with the history of three types of yarns.
+Weaving and the exchange value of its direct material outcomes were closely linked to the way each generation of women in Benjocki’s family managed to survive during different historical times: during the Second World War, during the time of the Socialist Federal Republic of Yugoslavia and its violent breakup.